Frequently asked questions

 It comes down to three reasons.

-1) Our chocolate contains more cacao and zero fillers or binding agents
+1) We make chocolate from specialty cacao and zero fillers or binding agents

 2) 100% of our cacao is fairly traded, and we pay a premium for exceptional cacao